Springfield Central Stadium

-Springfield Central Stadium (also known by naming rights sponsorship as Brighton Homes Arena and colloquially as The Reserve) is an Australian rules football venue located in the Ipswich, Queensland suburb of Springfield, approximately 30 km south-west of Brisbane.
+Springfield Central Stadium (also known due to naming rights sponsorship as Brighton Homes Arena) is an Australian rules football venue located in Springfield, a suburb of Ipswich, approximately 30 km south-west of Brisbane.

-The facility has been the permanent training and administrative home of professional Australian Football League club the Brisbane Lions since 2022.
-The venue plays host to the club's AFL pre-season home matches as well as matches for the AFL Women's, Victorian Football League and the club's men's and women's Academy (junior) squad programs.
+The facility has been the permanent training and administrative home of professional Australian Football League (AFL) club the Brisbane Lions since 2022.
+The venue plays host to the club's AFL pre-season home practice matches as well as matches for the AFL Women's (AFLW), Victorian Football League (VFL) and the club's men's and women's Academy (junior) squad programs.
+Its main playing field is known as the Michael Voss Oval in honour of Michael Voss, who played a combined 289 games for the Brisbane Bears and Brisbane Lions.

-The first game played at the venue was the AFL Women's season seven Grand Final which attracted a sell out crowd of 7,412.
+The first game played at the venue was the 2022 AFL Women's season 7 Grand Final, which attracted a sell out crowd.

 History

 Australian rules football in Ipswich

 The City of Ipswich has a long association with Australian rules, with some of the earliest matches in the 1860s played there.
 Ipswich Grammar School was the first school in Queensland to adopt football in 1868.
-The senior Ipswich Football Club (1870-1940s) was the first senor football club based there, calling the North Ipswich Reserve home.
+The senior Ipswich Football Club (1870-1940s) was the first senior football club based there, calling the North Ipswich Reserve home.
 Between 1870 and 1892 Ipswich was by far the stronghold of the code in the state.
 Interstate Australian rules contests between Queensland and New South Wales were also played at the North Ipswich Oval.
 Even after the collapse of the Queensland Football Association in 1890 support for the code was stronger in Ipswich than anywhere else in the colony.
 However following failed attempts to re-establish the code, it became a stronghold for rugby union followed by rugby league and soccer.
 Australian rules has seen a resurgence since the 1950s and 1960s, and current clubs date back to this time.
 In recent years, the western growth corridor had seen a boom in participation and it has produced professional players for the Brisbane Lions, including men's team players Rhan Hooper (played for the Ipswich Eagles) and Sean Yoshiura as well as AFLW team players Kate Lutkins and Dakota Davidson.